 I’ll be brutally honest and say that I think Facebook business pages are really only good for posting the basics of what your business does with some occasional updates.
 I don’t recommend it as your primary platform for getting started.
 Organic reach is just really hard on Facebook business pages!

 Aside from the option of being active in Facebook groups, I recommend Instagram for most online businesses that are just starting out.
 Instagram is great is you’re selling something that is visually interesting or if you’re selling something motivational (coaching, fitness, travel planning, are some good examples), especially if your ideal client is under the age of 40.

-Pinterest has a wider audience, mostly women, and works more like a search engine so you can get more traffic to your website and products; this is great for infopreneurs or bloggers.
+Pinterest has a wider audience, mostly women, and works more like a search engine so you can get more traffic to your website and products; this is great for infopreneurs or bloggers, and even coaches if you love to blog.
 It will take time to get followers and traffic; it’s a long game unless you are serving a very niche market.

 If I had to describe each platform in one word: Facebook is “pay-to-play”.
 Instagram is personal.
 Pinterest is informational.

 If I had to choose one social media platform for a brand new business, I’d likely choose Instagram.

 How does Instagram help when you’re just starting out a side hustle?
 You can connect with other Instagram users on a deeper, more personal level.
 It’s easier to build up an audience who knows, likes, and trusts you.
 You can use Instagram stories to show your more personal side and post to your feed to build your brand and hone your message.